Bee Sting Cake

 INSTANT PUDDING MIX – Use vanilla-flavored instant pudding mix.
 This is the base for our cream filling.

-HEAVY CREAM - Combine the heavy cream with the vanilla pudding mix until the mixture has the texture of the buttercream.
-Add a tablespoon or two of milk if the mixture has become too thick.
+HEAVY CREAM – Combine the heavy cream with the vanilla pudding mix until the mixture resembles buttercream.
+If it becomes too thick, add a tablespoon or two of milk.

 ALMONDS – You can use raw, natural, or blanched, sliced almonds.